Best to slice this fruitcake with a knife with a serrated edge, such as a bread knife.

 - 1/2 cup chopped glazed cherries (can sub dried sweetened cranberries)

 - 2 cups all-purpose flour (divided into 1/4 cup and 1 3/4 cups)

 - 1 cup granulated sugar

 - Grated rind of one orange

 - 1 to 2 ounces Brandy (optional)

-5 Wrap tightly with aluminum foil and plastic wrap to store.
+6 Cool on a rack: Remove to a rack to cool for 5 minutes.
+Use the edges of the parchment paper to lift the cake out of the pan.
+Let cool completely.
+Wrap tightly with plastic wrap and then aluminum to store.
 If you want, you can sprinkle on a few ounces of brandy or bourbon, especially if you would like to store the fruit cake for a while.